Ending your business: a checklist

 Bbz

-Check whether you are eligible for a Bbz or IOAZ benefit (in Dutch) when your business ends and apply for a benefit at your local municipality.
+Check whether you are eligible for a Bbz (in Dutch) or IOAZ benefit when your business ends and apply for a benefit at your local municipality.
 Note: you must apply for IOAZ support before deregistering from KVK.

 Did you start your business while receiving unemployment benefits (WW) less than 2 years ago?
 In some situations, your unemployment benefit can be restored.